Flexible loans for Washington’s small businesses & nonprofits

-Supported by the Washington State Department of Commerce, the Fund helps small businesses and nonprofits access the financial support they need to thrive.
+Supported by the Washington State Department of Commerce, the Fund helps small businesses and nonprofits access affordable loans they need to thrive.

 Loan terms